zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/wabbalistinstall.md

 2. Create a new folder in the root of the drive where you want Wabbajack to be installed.
 (C:\ will be used as an example, but it can be placed in any drive.)
 Name this folder “Wabbajack”. **Important!:** Wabbajack must be placed in a separate folder from where the installation will occur.

-3. Create a second folder called C:\tpfzs.
+3. Create a second folder called C:\Aurbaesence.
 This folder is where everything will be installed.
 You can also place it where you would like and name it what you would like, but ensure the location you place it in is not under the protection of your Antivirus. **or inside the Wabbajack folder you created in step 2.**

 4. Ensure that the newly created directory is **completely empty.**